My head and my heart are on different plains today. My head knows the facts,…

 The topics of home affordability and gentrification are like landmines for politicians and real estate professionals alike.
 Most, or at least some of them, care about the problem or know they must appear to do so.
 Naturally, those with the greatest ability to do something about this nationwide crisis are also the ones with the most to lose.
 Or at least their pocketbooks do.
 Caught in the crosshairs of skyrocketing home prices, the most are first-time buyers.
 So how do we break this vicious circle?
+Say hello (again) to the $15k first-time homebuyer tax credit… here’s what you need to know.

 No matter what the color of your lawn sign, we all can agree that any good news out of Washington, D.C. is a beautiful thing.
 Therefore, the re-establishment of the first-time homebuyer credit is such big news.
 Having expired 10 years ago, the leg up it gives young homebuyers would make the Rockettes jealous.
 And if you’re too young to get that reference, go to Radio City Music Hall in N.Y.
 Don’t worry, I’ll wait here.